 What was one issue that you wanted to explore with “Equity”?

 The difference between the younger and the older generations of women working on Wall Street.
 The younger [represented by Thomas’s Erin] grew up with Title IX [1972 law prohibiting discrimination based on sex] and doesn’t necessarily deal with any issues in the work force until they get to [Wall Street].
 So they’re unprepared because they don’t know what the Naomis of the world [older gen] know.
+One of the major conflicts is that your ambitious character wanted a promotion.
+But it seemed that Naomi, under whom she was a VP, wasn’t pushing for her.

 That’s part of the problem and why their relationship disintegrates: Erin doesn’t feel that her boss has her back.